 The Financial Aid Administrator must get a letter from the US Department of Education, lender, or agency that confirms clearance of any default, overpayment, or fraud allegations before the student's file can be cleared of those flags.

-For the UEH flag, the Financial Aid Administrator must review the UEH flags 2 and 3 for the 2019-20 and 2020-21 award years.
+For the UEH flags, the Financial Aid Administrator must review the UEH flags 2 and 3 for the 2018-19 and 2019-20 award years.

-For the 2019-20 and 2020-21 award years, the Financial Aid Administrator must request the academic transcripts for the 4 previous award years where the student was awarded Direct Loans and/or Pell Grant funds.
+For the 2018-19 and 2019-20 award years, the Financial Aid Administrator must request the academic transcripts for the 4 previous award years where the student was awarded Direct Loans and/or Pell Grant funds.
 The Director will complete the first page of the UEH form for the selected award year and collect all supporting documents from the student.
 A review of all academic transcripts must be completed following the guidelines below.